-Suppliers are invited to adhere to the Science Based Targets Initiative (SBTi), a partnership between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
+Suppliers shall set climate targets aligned with the Science Based Targets Initiative (SBTi), a partnership between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
 Through this initiative, companies willing to do their part on Climate Change commit to a path of reducing their scope 1 and scope 2 emissions, with clear intermediate and final targets aimed at reducing their greenhouse gases emissions.
 The SBTi recently developed a streamlined pathway for Small and Medium Enterprises; the size of many of Kering brands' suppliers and provides external recognition for the efforts made by suppliers.